Loading Reloaded

 Arthur Debert says at

-Folks, I'd ask using the google's project issue tracker for suggestions and feature requests, just so that they don't get lost, but they're dutifully noted.
+Folks, I'd ask using the google's for suggestions and feature requests, just so that they don't get lost, but they're dutifully noted.

 12.